crastatelvin/shadow-coo-operations-auditor/README.md

 This project is licensed under the MIT License.
 See [LICENSE](./LICENSE).

 <div align="center">
-Built by Telvin Crasta · Operational Intelligence · Production-ready
+Built by Crasta Telvin· Operational Intelligence · Production-ready
 <br/>
 ⭐ If SHADOW helped you optimize your business, star the repo.
 </div>